rainbowdashlabs/sql-java/README.md

 ```

 This snippet will create a connection to the database and will wait 1000 ms for a response from the database.\
-If the connection is not valid we throw a exception to stop our process.
-If the connection cant be established a error
+If the connection is not valid we throw an exception to stop our process, if the connection can't be established an
-will be thrown by the database driver anyway.
+error will be thrown by the database driver anyway.

-If nothing went wrong we now have a working connection pool to our database.
+When nothing went wrong we now have a working connection pool to our database.

 You probably want to wrap the code above inside a method and let this method return a `DataSource` class.